deprimus/Tale/SETUP.md

 </p>

 Make sure to change the scale mode to `Scale With Screen Size`.
 You can customize the reference resolution and match mode.
 In this example, 1920x1080 will be used.
+The canvas `Render Mode` should be set to `Screen Space - Overlay`.

 <p align="center">
   <img src="public/setup/tale_dialog_canvas_scaler.png" alt="Tale dialog canvas scaler">